10 Great Qualities of a Unicorn Innovator

 And if you've never come across a Unicorn Innovator, let me assure you that they do exist.
 They'll be the first to tell you that they weren't born with special powers.
 Instead, they have developed specific behaviours that they consistently do that have transformed them into the unicorns they are today.

 In this post, I want to unpack these qualities and behaviours with you, so you too can become a Unicorn Innovator.
+I'll also share some examples of who these mystical unicorns are.

 Let's start sprinkling that magic dust now.
 The top 10 qualities are: